manojxshrestha/feroxbuster/README.md

 #### Kali

 If you're using kali, this is the preferred install method.
-Installing from the repos adds a [**ferox-config.toml**](https://epi052.github.io/feroxbuster-docs/configuration/ferox-config-toml/) in `/etc/feroxbuster/`, adds command completion for bash, fish, and zsh, includes a man page entry, and installs `feroxbuster` itself.
+Installing from the repos adds a [**ferox-config.toml**](https://epi052.github.io/feroxbuster-docs/configuration/ferox-config-toml/) in `cd /usr/local/bin/` or  `/etc/feroxbuster/`, adds command completion for bash, fish, and zsh, includes a man page entry, and installs `feroxbuster` itself.

 ```
 sudo apt update && sudo apt install -y feroxbuster